1n4r1/1n4r1.github.io/_posts/2019-12-12-FoxyProxy-burp-setup.md

 ## 1. Installing FoxyProxy

-At first, go to the Chrome Webstore and install Chrome extension "<a href="https://getfoxyproxy.org/">FoxyProxy</a>"
+At first, go to the Chrome webstore and install Chrome extension "<a href="https://getfoxyproxy.org/">FoxyProxy</a>"
 ![placeholder](https://inar1.github.io/public/images/2019-12-12/2019-12-11-23-36-55.png)
 <br>